adepatie/vbt-hiring-test/APPROACH.md

 Next I had the agent plan and build a basic version of the Estimates workflow that didn't include LLM integration.
 It resulted in a few errors which I would paste one-by-one into the chat.
 I tried to get it to browse throught he errors itself but it doesn't seem to consistently do this.

 I'm seeing that while I enjoy writing apps using ChakraUI, GPT 5.1 Codex High is having a hard time understanding how to use it.
 Maybe a different more popular UI library would be a better choice for this project.

+I decided to switch to shadcn UI based on GPT's recommendation.